Beguiler87/AdvancedInit/README.md

 -Hours Logged: 73

 Installation:
-You'll need to close the repository from GitHub (https://github.com/Beguiler87/AdvancedInit.git).
+You'll need to clone the repository from GitHub (https://github.com/Beguiler87/AdvancedInit.git).
+If you are unsure of how to do so, this link should be helpful: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository.
 Please note, you will need Python 3 or later to run this program.
 If you do not know how to install that, please review the following links (YouTube may also be helpful):
 For Windows:
 https://www.python.org/downloads/
 https://learn.microsoft.com/en-us/windows/python/beginners